Known and Strange Things Pass

 As the ocean meets the shore it exists, for a moment, in an unsettled form, a liquid mass leavened with air and transformed into foam.
 Known and Strange Things Pass is a meditation on the complex ecstasy bound up with this fluidity, this passage from one state to another.
 In a maquette for the forthcoming book, Sewell has included a quote by philosopher Timothy Morton: our reality, Morton claims, is caught up in nonhuman entities ‘incomparably more vast and powerful than we are.’
 Sewell draws a more nuanced distinction between the human and the machine.
 Just as the rational mind can’t be uncoupled from the sensing body, technology can’t be set apart from human nature.
 We are indispensable cogs in this vast and powerful machine, and it, in turn, is part of what makes us human.
 It is as necessary to our makeup as the most basic elements from which life originally emerged, part of the primordial soup from which we all arose. ♦

-All images courtesy of the artist. © Andy Sewell
+All images courtesy of the artist and Robert Morat Galerie, Berlin. © Andy Sewell

 Eugénie Shinkle is a photographer, writer, and Reader in Photography at the University of Westminster.
 She writes for various publications such as Foam, Aperture, Fashion Theory, American Suburb X, and The Journal of Architecture.
 Recent work includes Fashion Photography: the Story in 180 Pictures (Aperture/Thames & Hudson 2017) and ‘Painting, Photography, Photographs: George Shaw’s Landscapes’, in George Shaw: A Corner of a Foreign Field (Yale University Press 2018).